 - Start the app and choose the desired server location.

-- Experience the Internet with minimal throttling.
+- Experience the Internet with zero throttling.

-This way, you can keep your stock Android intact and get the job done much more simply as well!
+This way, you can keep your stock Android intact and get the job done much more simply as well.

-How to Bypass Data Throttling on iPhone?
+How to bypass data throttling on iPhone?

 Here’s how to successfully bypass throttling by ISP on iPhone in simple steps:

-- Download and install the VPN app on your device
+- Download and install the VPN app on your device.

-- Upon successful installation, launch VPN, choose from overseas VPN servers and hit connect!
+- Upon successful installation, launch VPN, choose from overseas VPN servers and hit connect.

-Many users have reported concerns about T mobile throttling their connection.
-If you think you are one of those, here’s how to bypass T Mobile throttling in simple steps:
+Many users have reported concerns about T-Mobile throttling their connection.
+If you think you are one of those, here’s how to bypass T-Mobile throttling in simple steps:

 - Navigate to Settings > Wireless & Network in your Android phone.